lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab6.md

 * Otherwise, the character with higher XP is the winner and the character with lower XP is the loser.
 The winner deals the difference in XP damage to the loser's HP.
-The winner's XP increases by adding the log base 10 (`log10` function from `math.h`).
-The loser's XP increases by multiplying by 1.5.
+The winner's XP increases by adding the log base 10 (`log10` function from `math.h`) of their current XP to their current XP.
+	The loser's XP increases by multiplying their current XP by 1.5.
 If you store XP as an int, you may round however you like.
 * If the loser's HP goes to 0 (or smaller), add "(deceased)" to their name.